NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get concepts by search term (restrict by concept status)

-Get concepts matching a search term within a specified terminology and restrict the search results by concept status of "Header_Concept".
+`ConceptTests.GetConceptBySearchTermConceptStatus()` - Get concepts matching a search term within a specified terminology and restrict the search results by concept status of "Header_Concept".
 This example uses paging to get only the first 5 results.

 ```
 curl "$API_URL/concept/ncit/search?terminology=ncit&term=melanoma&conceptStatus=Header_Concept&pageSize=5" | jq '.'